 You do not need to tip in French restaurants but a small 5% tip is appreciated when waiters take time to translate menus and help with meal preferences.

 We list below a number of options in a few areas around the conference venue, with mostly lunch in mind.
 We also list restaurants around the workshops venue.
+The letters to the left of each restaurant indicate opening for lunch on the various days of the conference (Sunday, Monday, Tuesday).
+We have made every effort to provide accurate and up to date information.
+We apologize if some mistakes have been left inadvertently.

 A map at the bottom of this page shows the locations of the listed restaurants (open the left side bar of the map and check the squares next to lists you want to see).